Home | Sitemap | Translate

 • Call your health care provider’s office in advance of a visit.

 • For fast 1-hour test results (Rapid Test) Please wait at least 4 days from exposure to get tested.
+Most local pharmacies, doctor's offices, and hospitals are now offering rapid tests.
+These are just a few locally.

 o Ally Medical Emergency Room at 512-321-0911 to set an appointment time.
 There is a cost to this test, but they do take insurance.
 Please wait at least 4 days from exposure before seeking test.
 Patients with symptoms will be prioritized over those without.